Yoyomanzoor/hypr-dotfiles/README.md

 ### Foot has gotten the boot

 Fun terminal, but the fact that I can't figure out `Ctrl C` is not okay

+### Discord

+Steps to make Discord work with pywal
+- install `pywal-discord' from aur
+- install BetterDiscord-Installer from aur
+- run `betterdiscord-installer`
+- run `pywal-discord -t default` to update discord to the current pywal theme
+- in discord, turn on the theme